 3. Whanganui National Park

 Whanganui is famous for the Bridge to Nowhere, remote native bushlands, the Whanganui River, and its population of brown kiwi and blue duck/whio.
-There’s more to discover in this national park, so see our 10 Unforgettable Things to Do in the Whanganui National Park Guide for Backpackers.
+There’s more to discover in this national park, so see our 10 Unforgettable Things to Do in the Whanganui National Park.

 4. Abel Tasman National Park

 To emerge from a forest onto a secluded white sandy beach is a sight you can enjoy over and over again in the Abel Tasman National Park.
-The New Zealand national park can be experienced by the Abel Tasman Coastal Track, a New Zealand Great Walk, by kayak, water taxi and more!
-Check it out in 10 Amazing Things to Do in the Abel Tasman National Park Guide for Backpackers.
+The New Zealand national park can be experienced by the Abel Tasman Coast Track, a New Zealand Great Walk, by kayak, water taxi and more!
+Check it out in 10 Amazing Things to Do in the Abel Tasman National Park.

 5. Kahurangi National Park

 The second-largest national park is where many take the longest New Zealand Great Walk, the Heaphy Track.
 Kahurangi means “treasured possession” in Maori, which aptly describes the wildlife in this national park.
 Caves, arches and other unusual rock formations can be found in this national park.
-Find out more in the 10 Best Things to Do in Kahurangi National Park Guide for Backpackers.
+Find out more in the 10 Best Things to Do in Kahurangi National Park.

 6. Nelson Lakes National Park

 If you want to see some insanely clear lakes then the Nelson Lakes National Park is the place.
 Blue Lake, in particular, has visibility up to 80m!
 Multi-day hikes, ski fields and short hikes can be enjoyed in the Nelson Lakes National Park.
 Take a look at the 10 Best Things to Do in Nelson Lakes National Park and Nelson Lakes National Park – Guide for Backpackers for more information.

 7. Paparoa National Park

 Along the West Coast of the South Island are a series of crazy rock formations, most famously the Pancake rocks at Punakaiki.
-Find out more about this national park by heading over to Paparoa National Park Guide for Backpackers and the 10 Best Things to Do in Paparoa National Park.
+Find out more about this national park by heading over to Paparoa National Park – Guide for Backpackers and the 10 Best Things to Do in Paparoa National Park.

 8. Arthur’s Pass National Park

 The first national park in the South Island is in the southern alps, dividing Canterbury and the West Coast.
 It makes the ultimate scenic drive by taking the highway or railway.
-Find out more in the 10 Best Things to Do in Arthur’s Pass National Park Guide for Backpackers.
+Find out more in the 10 Best Things to Do in Arthur’s Pass National Park.

 9. Westland Tai Poutini National Park

-Another part of New Zealand that is on a UNESCO World Heritage Site Te W?hipounamu.
-Westland Tai Poutini also incorporates the Franz Josef and Fox glaciers and Lake Matheson/Mirror Lake.
-Find out more in the Westland Tai Poutini National Park Guide for Backpackers and 10 Best Things to Do in Westland Tai Poutini National Park.
+Another part of New Zealand that is on a UNESCO World Heritage Site Te Wahipounamu.
+Westland Tai Poutini also incorporates the Franz Josef and Fox Glaciers and Lake Matheson/Mirror Lake.
+Find out more in the Westland Tai Poutini National Park – Guide for Backpackers and 10 Best Things to Do in Westland Tai Poutini National Park.